CITY OF REFUGE

-Aloha, and welcome to one of my favorite spots in Kona, Hawaii – the Pu’uhonua o Honaunau National Historic Park, also known as the City of Refuge.
-This park holds cultural and historical significance and is nestled right in the heart of Kona’s coast.
+Aloha, and welcome to one of my favorite spots in Kona, Hawaii, the Pu’uhonua o Honaunau National Historic Park, also known as the City of Refuge.
+This park holds cultural and historical significance and is nestled right in the heart of the Kona coast.
+Furthermore, only steps away, is arguably one of the best snorkeling spots on the Big Island, Two Step.

 If you are planning a last minute trip to the City of Refuge, you want to be sure to make your accommodations and tour bookings ahead of time!
 Below are some travel suggestions.